-- Prescription List: Add new medications to the Prescriptions list.
+- Rx / Prescriptions List: Add new medications to the Prescriptions list.
 Create templates for common prescriptions and set up drug interaction alerts based on allergies, medications, and/or problems.

-- Rx / Single Prescription Layout: Customize the print layout when printing one prescription on a page.
+- Rx Layout: Customize the print layout when printing one prescription on a page.

-- Rx Multi / Multiple Prescriptions on a Page: Customize the print layout when printing up to four prescriptions per page.
+- Rx Multiple Layout: Customize the print layout when printing up to four prescriptions per page.